ardaakmanlar/excel-filter-tool/README.md

 This project was developed during my internship at **FERNUS**, an educational technology company based in Ankara, Turkey.

-FERNUS needed a tool to quickly summarize Excel files related to book packaging.
-Manual analysis was slow and error-prone, so this app was built to automate the process through a simple interface.
+FERNUS needed a simple tool to automate the summarization of Excel files used in book packaging.

+This app was built to replace the slow and error-prone manual process.

 It provides a clean interface to:
 - Upload Excel files from the production workflow